rushilss/rushillss.github.io/index.md

-The first two boxplots shows that the more money teams spent the lower their position is.
+The first two boxplots show that the more money teams spent the lower their position is.
 The lower the position the stronger the performance as the position is a ranking compared to other clubs (meaning 1 is first place and 2 is second place).
 This plot shows that the more money premier league clubs spend the lower their position which means the better their performance is.
 This is true in the last 10 years and the last 5 years.

 ```python